Ender13120/TrustStarter/README.md

 4. **Refund Mechanism:**
    - In cases of campaign failure, investors can withdraw refunds proportional to their investment.

-5. **Open Comments:**
+5. **Progression Reports:**
-   - Campaign owners can add comments to their campaigns, providing regular updates or necessary clarifications to backers.
+   - Campaign owners can and have to add regular progression updates to their campaigns, providing regular status updates to backers.

 6. **Transparent Access:**
    - All campaign details, milestones, votes, and comments are publicly accessible.